microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 VECTOR_DISTANCE ( distance_metric, vector1, vector2 )
 ```

-You will be using this function in some upcoming samples as well as in the RAG chat application; both utilizing the vectors you just created for the Products table.
+You will be using this function in samples as well as in the RAG chat application; both utilizing the vectors you just created for the Products table.

 1. The first query will pose the question "I am looking for a red bike and I dont want to spend a lot".
 The key words that should help with our similarity search are red, bike, and dont want to spend a lot.
 Run the following SQL in a new query window: